Maronato/django-vue-template/README.md

 > **Attention** The first time you run it, Django might be too fast and attempt to migrate before Postgres is ready.
 If that happens, simply [stop the dev server](#stopping-the-development-server) and try again.

-These are your development urls:
+These are your development URLs:

 | URL                                                        | Service            | Description                                                                           |
 | ---------------------------------------------------------- | ------------------ | ------------------------------------------------------------------------------------- |